Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 ------------
 This section describes the configuration of the RED Brick with the :ref:`Brick Viewer <brickv>` software.
-The RED Brick can also be configured by the :ref:`RED Brick API <red_brick_programming_interface>`.
+The RED Brick can also be configured by the :ref:`RED Brick API <red_brick_programming_interface>` (not recommended).

 TODO Image with marked tabs and label row

 The RED Brick representation in Brick Viewer consists of different tabs, each described in detail below.
-Above the tabs the UID of the RED Brick, its position in the stack, the name of the used image, number of timeouts and the word *System* is shown.
-If you click on it, you can restart the Brick Daemon on the RED Brick and reboot, or shut down the RED Brick.
+Additionally the UID of the RED Brick, the position in the stack, the name of the used image, number of timeouts and the word *System* is shown.
+If you click on it, you can restart the Brick Daemon on the RED Brick and reboot, or shut down the RED Brick itself.

 Overview Tab (Status Information)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 TODO default Tab Screenshot

-This is tab is selected as default.
-It shows you the time your RED Brick is running (Uptime) and the usage of CPU, memory (RAM) and storage.
-You can see the top processes based on CPU or memory usage and the up- and download of the configured network interfaces.
+This tab is selected as default.
+It shows the uptime of your RED Brick and the usage of CPU, memory (RAM) and storage.
+You can see the top processes based on CPU or memory usage and the up- and download speed of the configured network interfaces.

 The list can contain the following possible network interfaces

 * ``lo``: This is the loopback interface.
-It is a local interface, e.g. used for the communication between your program and the local Brick Daemon.
+It is a local interface, used for the communication between your program and the local Brick Daemon.
 * ``wlan0`` : This is a WIFI interface.
-It is created if you attach a WIFI dongle to the :ref:`USB Host connector <red_brick_usb_host>`
+It is created if you attach a WIFI dongle to the :ref:`USB Host connector <red_brick_usb_host>`.
 * ``eth0`` : This is a Ethernet interface.
-It is created if you attach a Ethernet dongle to the :ref:`USB Host connector <red_brick_usb_host>`
+It is created if you attach a Ethernet dongle to the :ref:`USB Host connector <red_brick_usb_host>`.
-* ``tf0`` : This is the Ethernet interface created if you plug an :ref:`Ethernet Extension <ethernet_extension>` on top of the RED Brick
+* ``tf0`` : This is the Ethernet interface created if you add an :ref:`Ethernet Extension <ethernet_extension>` on top of the RED Brick.

 The data in the overview tab is refreshed every 3 seconds.